A properly attired hiker: Blaze orange in hunting season

 What to wear?

 Many retailers will not stock blaze orange or blaze pink items meant for hunting until around early September.
-If an item below is out of stock currently, the retailer might stock it again once the general rifle season starts before the fall.
+If an item below is currently out of stock, the retailer may restock it once the general rifle season starts before the fall.

 Oct 2020, La Sal Mountains.
 Joan sporting the 2 oz Orange Aglow vest.

-You have a safe, versatile, and not at all heavy (concerning ounces) coverage for hunting season for a small monetary investment.
+You have a safe, versatile, and lightweight (in terms of ounces) coverage for hunting season for a small monetary investment.

-What about other high-vis colors?
-If your clothing collection includes a high-vis yellow-green shirt such as found for construction or running, that should work.
-Assuming the local areas do not require blaze orange for all outdoor users regardless of hunting or not.
+If your clothing collection includes a hi-vis yellow-green shirt, such as those found for construction or running, that should work.
+Assuming the local areas do not require blaze orange for all outdoor users, regardless of hunting or not.
 However, many hikers tend to wear muted colors.
 Myself included.
-Unless you happen to have high vis colors already in your clothing collection, I think blaze orange makes for a better choice.
-Hunters tend to look for blaze orange, and there are more non-cotton options available for blaze orange, such as thermals, hat and hat covers, pack covers, etc., vs. the other colors.
+Unless you already have hi-vis colors in your clothing collection, I think blaze orange or pink makes a better choice.
+Hunters tend to look for blaze orange or blaze pink.

 Canine companions and blaze orange

-On our recent trip, I was a bit surprised to see a trail runner out with no blaze orange clothing.
-Even more surprising, to see his dog with no blaze orange on.
+On that trip over a decade ago, I was a bit surprised to see a trail runner out without blaze orange clothing.
+Even more surprising was seeing his dog with no blaze orange on.
 A brown dog with white spots…..Yikes!

 Safety for your pooch is just as important.
 Perhaps even more so in a sense, your furry friend is on four legs and running.